 Instructions

-- Add the ground meat to a large skillet and brown until no pink remains.
-Drain the fluid and add to the crock pot.
+- Add the ground beef to a large skillet and brown until no pink remains.
+Drain the fluid and add to the crock pot.2 Pounds Ground Beef

 - Stir well and cover.
 Cook on low for 8 hours (or high for 4-6 hours).